oracle/hiq/hiq/docs/source/5_ui.md

 # HiQ UI

-HiQ provides an integrated UI if you use popular Python web frameworks such as FastAPI, Flask etc.
+HiQ provides an integrated UI for popular Python web frameworks such as FastAPI, Flask etc.

 Take FastAPI as an example, where can find it at [here](https://github.com/oracle-samples/hiq/tree/main/hiq/examples/fastapi).